-Continuation is when there is no break in Scheme membership and existing members continue their Scheme membership on the same terms and conditions, without giving extra medical evidence that applied during the main member's membership.
+Continuation is when a member changes their plan type and has no break in Scheme membership.
+For example, when a member changes from the Discovery Health Medical Scheme (DHMS) Essential Saver plan to the DHMS Executive Plan without a break in membership.
+Existing members continue their Scheme membership on the same terms and conditions, without giving extra medical evidence that applied during the main member's membership.